What is Tensorflow?

 Graphs

-- The portability feature of these graphs enables you to save it for performing computations in the future.
+2. The portability feature of these graphs enables you to save them for performing computations in the future.

-Now, as you understand why graphs are used, let us discuss and learn about dataflow graphs.
+Now, that you understand why graphs are used, let us discuss about dataflow graphs.

 TensorFlow Architecture

 In this section of the blog, we will discuss the architecture of TensorFlow.
 Basically, TensorFlow’s architecture is similar to that used in machine learning, but the components that are used in TensorFlow are different.
-TensorFlow architecture consists of three parts:
+The tensorFlow architecture consists of three parts:

-- Data preprocessing: Here, you have to prepare data for the purpose of feeding it to the model that you need to build.
+• Data preprocessing: Here, you have to prepare data to feed it to the model that you need to build.
 It includes removing duplicate values, feature scaling, standardization, and many other tasks.

 Elements in TensorFlow